skzidev/SKZI/README.md

 - **I’m currently working on:**

-  - Notepad, A Windows Notepad Clone in Swing, Awt, and Batch,
   - TechAPedia, A Basic Article Website about Tech.
-  - A bunch of "Bored Projects", Basically just projects I did because I was bored.

 - **I’m currently learning:**

   - React Native, I'm Used to HTML, and I wanted to learn to make mobile apps
   - Unity, I'm currently making a couple games.

-- **Fun Facts:**

-  - I started learning Python, and then 2 years later, I started Learning HTML, CSS, JS, then Java, and Batch.

 # Languages